 The Permanent DL/ID has a new appearance, contains more security features, and will be mailed to you from a secure production facility located in Georgia.

-No. Previously issued DL/IDs will remain valid until their expiration date.
+No. Previously issued DL/IDs will remain unexpired until their expiration date.
 The customer will obtain a newly designed DL/ID upon renewal.
 Remember that you will not receive a Permanent DL/ID on the same day you visit a CSC, so plan ahead.
 Georgia DL/IDs can be renewed up to 150 days before the expiration date.

 No. The Requirements have not changed to obtain a Georgia DL/ID.